Nintendo Switch: Global rollout

-Nintendo had exited the Brazilian market in 2015 due to high tariffs, but independent resellers have been trading the console in Brazil since March 2017.
-Nintendo had since assigned NC Games as their local game distributor in May 2017, and the local company had committed to sell some officially imported Nintendo Switch units in small quantities.
-NC Games silently went defunct in c.
-2019.
-In August 2020, Nintendo affirmed that it would restart imports directly into Brazil, for release on September 18, 2020.
+Nintendo had exited the Brazilian market in 2015 due to high tariffs, but independent resellers sold the console there from March 2017 onward.
+Nintendo had since assigned NC Games as its local game distributor in May 2017, and the local company committed to sell some officially imported Nintendo Switch units in small quantities.
+NC Games silently went defunct about 2019, however, and in August 2020, Nintendo affirmed that it would restart imports directly into Brazil, for release on September 18, 2020.

+Post-launch and special editions

 Numerous special-edition models and bundles have been released, including those for Splatoon 2, the 2018 Black Friday shopping day, Animal Crossing: New Horizons and Fortnite.
-The Japanese-exclusive "2nd Unit Set" released in May 2018 on the My Nintendo Store at a reduced price of ¥24,980, was positioned towards households which already owned a Switch.
-It did not include a dock, AC adapter, HDMI cable, and charging grip.
+The Japan-exclusive "2nd Unit Set" released in May 2018 on the My Nintendo Store at a reduced price of ¥24,980, was positioned towards households which already owned a Switch.
+It did not include a dock, AC adapter, HDMI cable, and grip.

-By February 2021, about four years from the console's release, Nintendo president Shuntaro Furukawa stated that "The Switch is in the middle of its life cycle".
+By February 2021, about four years from the console's release, Nintendo president Shuntaro Furukawa said that "The Switch is in the middle of its life cycle".
+In July 2024, the Switch became Nintendo's longest-running console without a replacement system, surpassing the seven-year period for the NES.

+The Switch Lite launched on September 20, 2019, in three colors: yellow, grey, and turquoise.
+The system was promoted alongside The Legend of Zelda: Link's Awakening, a remake of the 1993 Game Boy game.
+A special Pokémon Sword and Pokémon Shield branded version of the Switch Lite, themed around the Pokémon Zacian and Zamazenta, launched on November 8, 2019, a week before the game's release.
+A coral color was released on March 20, 2020, in Japan, and on April 3 in the rest of the world.
+A blue color released on May 7, 2021, in Europe, and on May 21 in the rest of the world.
+A special Pokémon Dialga and Palkia limited edition was released on November 5, 2021, 14 days before the release of Pokémon Brilliant Diamond and Shining Pearl.
+This special edition pays homage to the Nintendo DS Lite Dialga and Palkia edition.
+On September 26, 2024, a special gold colored edition of the Switch Lite based on The Legend of Zelda was released on September 26 to coincide with the release of The Legend of Zelda: Echoes of Wisdom.
+These units also came bundled with a 12-month membership to Nintendo Switch Online + Expansion Pack.

+Due to tariffs by the Trump administration in 2025, Nintendo increased the price of the Switch, the Switch Lite and the Switch OLED in the United States by about $50 on August 3, 2025, and stated they may be raising the prices for games, accessories and the Nintendo Switch Online subscription price in the future.